anras5/anras5/README.md

 # 👋 Hi, I'm Filip
 I'm a Junior Python Developer and a Computer Science student living in Poznań, Poland.
 I'm passionate about working with data and interested in Data Science and Web Development.
+Check ouy my blog at https://anras5.github.io/

 # 🔧 Technologies & Tools